sethyuan/logseq-plugin-tocgen/README.en.md

 # logseq-plugin-tocgen

-Generate a TOC of any page/block anywhere and quickly access the page/block's content.
+Generate a TOC of any page/block and quickly access the page/block's content.
 Buttons that go to top and bottom are also provided.
 Notice that the TOC is generated based on block levels.

 ## Feature Highlights